Package 'archeofrag'

 initial.layers

 Integer (1 or 2).
-Number of hypothetical stratigraphic layers to use as initial condition.
+Number of hypothetical spatial units (e.g. layers) to use as initial condition.

 n.components